swaptacular/swpt_accounts/protocol.rst

    The value of the ``negligible_amount`` field in the latest applied `ConfigureAccount`_ message.
 If there have not been any applied `ConfigureAccount`_ messages yet, the value MUST represent the current configuration settings.
-This MUST always be a non-negative number.
+This MUST always be a *finite* non-negative number.

 config_flags : int32
    The value of the ``config_flags`` field in the latest applied